 Refrigerator Vents.
 You can buy a refrigerator vent screen, such as this one, Refrigerator Vent Screens

-I installed these on my KZ Spree and use some zip ties to hold the screens in place so they would not move around.
-This was an simple DIY project and will keep the bugs and Mud Daubers out.
+I installed these on my Open Range 5er and use some zip ties to hold the screens in place so they would not move around.
+This was a simple DIY project and will keep the bugs and Mud Daubers out.
 Check around windows and doors for any cracks or small openings that may have developed and keep storage doors closed while camping and you should keep the bugs out and enjoy the indoors as much as the outdoors.